 In a prior blog I outlined a best practice approach for migrating to Office 365.
 Whether your just getting started or have had some false starts this blog and the series that follow will help you kick off your project or get you back on track.
-This blogs is written for the technical PM or the technical staff looking for guidance on the subject.
+These blogs are written for the technical PM or the technical sarchitect looking for guidance on the subject.

 To get started I will assume you have gone through your initial feasibility assessment and are a go.
 You are now at the stage of building your plan so you can execute your migration.
 If have not read my blog 12 steps to get to the cloud please read it now so we are on the same page regarding the work required to migrate successfully.
 For now i will assume steps 1 and 2 are complete, note that step 2 is critical as if you have issues with your farm such as errors and or capacity issues those will impact steps 3 onward – please correct those.